ananya04-s/Career-Pilot-AI/README.md

 Contributions, feature requests, and suggestions are welcome.
 Feel free to fork the repository, create a new branch, and submit a pull request.

 ---

-## 📄 License

-This project is licensed under the MIT License.

----

-## 👩‍💻 Developed By

-**Ananya S**

-Bachelor of Engineering – Artificial Intelligence & Machine Learning

-Passionate about Android Development, Artificial Intelligence, and building innovative solutions that empower students and job seekers.

-⭐ If you like this project, don't forget to star the repository!